tsackton/taelgar/People/Tollenders/Cecilia Lister.md

 >>%%^Campaign:DuFr%% Last seen by The Side Quests at December 29th, 1748: [[Tollen]], [[Western Green Sea]] %%^End%%
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-An elegant older woman, very precise, who runs an unmarked but well-known tattoo parlor in Southbridge in Tollen.
+An elegant older woman, very precise, who runs an unmarked but well-known tattoo parlor in Southbridge in [[Tollen]].
 Important in the [[Dyer's Guild]], and rich.
 Extremely skilled in the arts of tattoos, especially magical tattoos made with enchanted dyes.

 %%SECRET[1]%%